Skip to Main Content

 Parvovirus

-If your dog has parvovirus, symptoms may include reduced appetite, dehydration, vomiting, diarrhea (usually bloody), fever, and weakness.
+If your dog has parvovirus, symptoms may include loss of appetite, dehydration, vomiting, diarrhea (usually bloody), fever, and weakness.

 Caring for Pets from Across Halifax